Uriel's machine.

 Uriel's Machine is described as an horizon declinometer.
 It is true to say that a star will set in the same numbered portal and window on the western side, as the one it rose in, on the east.
 But the declinometer will not show you how high the star will travel as the earth turns.

-On the other hand, you could use it to create some rules, such as the Pleiades will rise today from portal 6 as the sun sets in portal 3
+On the other hand, you could use Uriel's machine it to create some rules, such as the Pleiades will rise today from portal 6 as the sun sets in portal 3 (I have made that up!)

-The marker for the ecliptic, and used for may centuries is the zodiac.
-The ecliptic tracks through the twelve signs of the zodiac, so there isn't any need to use Uriel's machine to judge where a light in the sky is, compared to the ecliptic.
+The marker for the ecliptic is the zodiac.
+Hence names such as Tropic of Capricorn, or Point Aries.
+The ecliptic tracks through the twelve signs of the zodiac, so there isn't any need to use Uriel's machine to judge where a light in the sky is, simply note when and where in the constellation you see it!
 The Book of Enoch was written in Aramaic, a 'Mesopotamian' script and language, most of the signs still used to day had their origins there.
-There is no need to re-invent the zodiac.

 ---